natyusha/ShokoRelay.bundle/README.md

   - The Shoko Server Port
   - Collections: `Hide items which are in collections`
   - Seasons: `Hide for single-season series`
-- In Plex Settings: `Settings > Agents > Shows > ShokoRelay` move the following entry to the top of the list and enable it:
+- In Plex: `Settings > Agents > Shows > ShokoRelay` move the following entry to the top of the list and enable it:
   - [x] Local Media Assets (TV)

+### Recommended Shoko Server Configuration
+Enable the following options in Shoko to ensure that Plex has at least one source of metadata for everything:
+- `Settings > AniDB > Download Options`
+  - [x] Character Images
+  - [x] Creator Images
+- `Settings > Metadata Sites > TMDB Options`
+  - [x] Auto Link
+  - [x] Auto Link Restricted
+  - [x] Download External IDs
+  - [x] Download Backdrops
+- `Settings > Collection > Relation Options`
+  - [x] Auto Group Series
+  - [x] Determine Main Series Using Relation Weighing

 ## Changes from Shoko Metadata
 - Uses Shoko's v3 API for fetching metadata and matching files while replacing any TVDB usage with TMDB